-An aircraft fire involves many risks and is a highly dynamic situation where rapid heat build-up leads to the release of large quantities of explosive and flammable vapours, increasing the risk of flashover and backdraft.
+An aircraft fire involves many risks and is a highly dynamic situation.
+Rapid heat build-up leads to the release of large quantities of explosive and flammable vapours, thus increasing the risk of flashover and backdraft.

-Modern aircraft structures are made of poly-composite materials and fibre metal laminates; lightweight materials with good construction properties that add greater robustness to the aircraft structure but contain a lot of energy that is released in a fire, resulting in more heat released, more intense and faster fire behaviour compared to the structure of older aircraft.
+Modern aircraft structures are made of poly-composite materials and fibre metal laminates.
+These are lightweight materials with good construction properties that add greater robustness to the aircraft structure.
+However, they contain a lot of energy that is released in a fire.
+This results in more heat released, more intense and faster fire behaviour compared to the structure of older aircraft.
 The use of these materials in the structure increases the importance and need for effective internal heat control in case of fire – especially in larger passenger aircraft.

-In addition, the modern design implies a longer burn-through time compared to older aircraft designs.
-This means that internal fires in modern aircraft may not ventilate as quickly as in older aircraft, increasing the risk of pressure and heat build-up inside the aircraft.
+Additionally, the modern design implies a longer burn-through time compared to older aircraft designs.
+This means that internal fires in modern aircraft may not ventilate as quickly as in older aircraft.
+This increases the risk of pressure and heat build-up inside the aircraft.

-There are two possible scenarios for an aircraft fire: one where the fire occurs and has to be dealt with while the aircraft is in the air and one where the fire has to be dealt with on the ground.
+In essence, there are two possible scenarios for an aircraft fire: one where the fire occurs and has to be dealt with while the aircraft is in the air, and another where the fire has to be dealt with on the ground.
 The premise for this text is that the aircraft is on the ground.

 Cold Cut Academy Partner